Charles S. Dutton

 Charles Stanley Dutton (born January 30, 1951) is an American actor and director.
 He is best known for his roles in the television series Roc (1991–1994) and the television film The Piano Lesson (1995), the latter of which earned him a Golden Globe Award nomination.
 His other accolades include three Primetime Emmy Awards and three NAACP Image Awards.

-Dutton has also appeared in many feature films such as Alien 3 (1992), Rudy (1993), Menace II Society (1993), A Time to Kill (1996), Cookie's Fortune (1999), and Gothika (2003).
+Dutton has appeared in many feature films such as Alien 3 (1992), Menace II Society (1993), A Time to Kill (1996), Black Dog (1998), Cookie's Fortune (1999), and Gothika (2003).
+On television, he also appeared in Homicide: Life on the Street, Oz, The Sopranos, House M.D., as well as his Emmy Award-winning guest star turns on The Practice and Without a Trace.
+He directed the HBO miniseries The Corner, which earned him an Emmy Award for directing.

 Early life

 Charles Stanley Dutton was born on January 30, 1951, on the east side of Baltimore, Maryland.
 His father was a truck driver and his parents divorced when he was four.
 He grew up in Baltimore's Latrobe Homes public housing project.
 In his youth, Dutton dropped out of school before finishing middle school.
 He had a short-lived stint as an amateur boxer with the nickname "Roc", a nickname derived from "Rockhead", due to rock throwing battles which took place during Dutton's childhood.

 In 1967, when he was 16, Dutton got into a fight that resulted in the death of a man Dutton claimed had attacked him with a knife.